deckhouse/secrets-store-integration/docs/README.md

 ### Option #1: Get the secrets from the app itself

-> *Status:* The most secure option.
+> *Status:* the most secure option.
 Recommended for use if there is a possibility of application modification.

 The application accesses Stronghold API and requests the necessary secret via HTTPS protocol using authorization token (token from SA).